 Scenario: You're invited to speak at a conference, but the idea of public speaking makes you nervous.

-• Preparation: Practice your speech multiple times in front of a mirror or with a trusted friend.
+Preparation- Practice your speech multiple times in front of a mirror or with a trusted friend.

-• Deep Breathing: Use deep breathing techniques to manage anxiety before and during your speech.
+Deep Breathing- Use deep breathing techniques to manage anxiety before and during your speech.

-Common Challenge:
+Common Challenges

 Fear of public speaking can hinder self-advocacy and effective communication.

-Overcoming the Challenge:
+Suggestions for Overcoming the Challenge:

-• Start Small: Begin by sharing your ideas in smaller, more comfortable settings, such as with a close colleague or a trusted friend.
+Start Small- Begin by sharing your ideas in smaller, more comfortable settings, such as with a close colleague or a trusted friend.

-• Deep Breathing: Practice deep breathing techniques before and during your speech to manage anxiety.
+Deep Breathing- Practice deep breathing techniques before and during your speech to manage anxiety.

 Goal 3.
 Set Boundaries